Using colour in your interiors

-This month I will be talking about one of the most important aspects of any interior space and one of my true passions; colour.
+One of the most important aspects of any interior space and one of my true passions is colour.
 Re-designing a house, or even a room can sometimes seem a little daunting.
-You may be asking yourself the questions, ‘where do I start?’ ‘what comes first?’.
+You may be asking yourself the questions, ‘where do I start?’ ‘what comes first?’
 I like to think of all interior projects as a layering process.

 The base layer is to consist of the structure and space, and on top of that lies ‘colour’.
 Getting the correct colour into your interiors is extremely important to create the mood you desire.
 It is wise to choose your colour tone based on the type of room you are designing.

 For example, the calm space of a bedroom or bathroom will do well to be decorated in a cool and calm colour, such a greys and blues.
 Psychologically these colours promote tranquillity, which is essential for a space that you want sleep or relax in.

 In contrast, a living area could risk looking ‘too cold’ if to be decorated in the same colours.
 A warmer tone is usually recommended, which will promote a calming space in which to relax and enjoy.

 Here at LRI, we tend to use a muted colour scheme with warm tones running through it.
 That way we feel we create timeless pieces that will not date.
 Having the perfect muted colour scheme allows you also to layer your colours within the interior layering grid.

 Pop’s of colour work extremely well to bring out the different tones of your space.
 This way of decorating also means that you can go with the fashionable colours by using your accessories.

 Although I could talk about colour all day long, I think it’s important to remember 3 main tips before you get started, so here they are!...